Warts are small rough lumps or growths on your skin. They are known as verrucas when they are on your feet.

 - They work by removing the dead surface skin cells.

-- About 70% of warts (7 out of every 10 warts) improve within twelve weeks of daily applications.
+- About 70% of warts (7 out of every 10) improve within 12 weeks of daily applications.

-It is very important to carefully follow the instructions on the packaging because applying these treatments to normal skin that is not affected can cause skin burn.
+It is important to carefully follow the instructions on the packaging because applying these treatments to normal skin around the wart can cause skin burn.

 This is when liquid nitrogen is sprayed or applied to the wart.
 Liquid nitrogen is very cold and the freezing and thawing destroys the wart.

-- It is normally repeated every 1 to 3 weeks.
+- It is normally repeated every 2–3 weeks.

-- Freezing treatment is quite uncomfortable and may cause blistering of the skin for a few days or weeks.
+- Freezing treatment is quite uncomfortable and may cause blistering of your skin for a few days or weeks.

 - A hard freeze using liquid nitrogen might cause a permanent white mark or scar.
 It can also cause temporary numbness.

-If the above treatment options do not clear your warts, then other methods may be tried.
-This can include having the wart surgically removed, or other treatments that 'burn' the wart off.
-These treatments are usually only done by specialists if other options have failed.
+If the above treatment options don’t clear your warts, other methods such as surgery or laser treatment may be helpful.
+These treatments are usually done by specialists and only if other options have failed.

 The following links provide further information on warts and verrucas.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.